-You have nerves that associate your focal sensory system — your cerebrum and spinal line — to your stomach-related framework and control a few stomach-related capabilities.
+The human body has nerves that associate with the central nervous system — cerebrum and spinal cord— to the stomach-related system and control a few stomach-related capabilities.
 For instance, when you see or smell food, your mind conveys a message that makes your salivary organs “make your mouth water” to set you up to eat.

 Absorption is significant for separating the food into supplements, which the body utilizes for energy, development, and cell fix.
 Food and drink should be changed into more modest particles of supplements before the blood retains them and conveys them to cells all through the body.
 The body separates supplements from food and drinks into starches, protein, fats, and nutrients.

 - The human digestive system performs 2 main functions i.e., Digestion and Absorption

 - Digestion is crucial for breaking complex food particles into smaller particles.

 - These smaller particles are absorbed via the body which helps in cell repair, produces energy, and also helps in cell growth

 Following are the various disorders related to the human digestive system those are:

 For more information read: Disorders of the Human Digestive System